The National Council for Hypnotherapy (of which I am a member) describes hypnosis as follows:

 Solution Focused Hypnotherapy – Where Neuroscience, Modern Talking Therapy and Hypnosis meet

 Many people relate to the state of hypnosis by remembering a time when they have been driving for some distance before realising that they have no awareness of having driven the last few miles.
-Research shows that we enter this state of mind on average every seven minutes and that it plays an important role in the process of learning and taking on board new information.
+Research shows that we enter this state of mind on average six to seven times an hour and that it plays an important role in the process of learning and taking on board new information.